postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Commenting on a request

 You can comment on requests via the [web Dashboard](https://app.getpostman.com) or the Postman app.
 The steps are the same for both.
 When you comment on a request, it's reflected in both the Dashboard and the app.

+> You can only post comments on saved requests.

 1. In your Postman app or Dashboard, go to the collection with the request you want to comment on.
 2. At the top right, click **Comments**.